-The Bachelor of Kinesiology (B.KIN.), and the Bachelor of Physical Education and Health (B.P.H.E.) programs (accredited in Kinesiology and Physical Education Teacher Preparation by the Canadian Council of University Physical Education and Kinesiology Administrators (CCUPEKA)) are in great demand by students.
+The Bachelor of Kinesiology (B.KIN.) program (accredited in Kinesiology and Physical Education Teacher Preparation by the Canadian Council of University Physical Education and Kinesiology Administrators (CCUPEKA)) is in great demand by students.
 Our Admissions Committee is dedicated to selecting the best kinesiology specialist and physical and health educators for the future.
 Incoming students are assessed for both intellectual and physical activity leadership potential as submitted on the required Statement of Interest.
 Please see "Additional Requirement" on pg.
 12. Information on all undergraduate programs offered by the University of Toronto is available on-line at www.adm.utoronto. ca or by mail to: Enrolment Services, University of Toronto, 172 St. George Street, Toronto, Ontario, M5R 0A3.